 Jacqui drawing the artwork with her Apple iPad Pro and Apple Pencil, using ProCreate (Tasmanian app)

 This information had been adapted for the UHack 2019 competition.
 It is not intended to be a true reflection of March 4 Earth.
 Some information, such as the budget in the business canvas, has been altered to suit the needs of the competition.
 The video contains information on desirable or prospective partners - March 4 Earth makes no false claims of patronage and any copyright infringement is unintended.
-March 4 Earth is a real non-profit organisation and we hope to see you in March 2020!
+March 4 Earth is a real non-profit organisation and we hope to see you every March!
 Visit march4earth.com to sign up for announcements regarding the challenge.